Gissio/radpro/docs/install-simsdl.md

 Download the appropriate simulator from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

 Measurements are simulated.
-The spacebar key functions as the POWER key, the arrow keys let you navigate the menus.
-You can also press the 1, 2, 3, 4 and 5 keys to simulate increased levels of radiation.
+The arrow keys let you navigate the menus, the spacebar key functions as the ok/power key.
+You can also hold the 1, 2, 3, 4 and 5 keys pressed to simulate increased levels of radiation.